Robert Edward Bernhardt

 Hobson, in "Vietnam Air Losses", puts a slightly different slant on matters.
 He writes that the wreckage was located on 07 Feb and three US Air Force rescuemen were lowered to the crash site on 09 Feb 73.
 The rescuemen sighted at least four bodies but were able to recover the partial remains of only one airman (Bernhardt).
 The rescuemen could not remain on the ground long enough to extract and hoist the remains of the others to the hovering helicopter overhead.
 Hobson states that a joint Lao-US team excavated the site in 1993, recovering human remains and eight parachute "D" rings, one for each of the eight parachutes taken aboard the C-47.
 Although individual remains could not be identified, it was clear that none of the eight crewmen had parachuted to safety and there was no physical evidence indicating that any had survived the crash and post-crash fires.

-While the family members of some crewmen refused to accept the DoD finding that all eight men had died in the crash, the comingled remains of these men given a group burial in December 1995.
+While the family members of some crewmen refused to accept the DoD finding that all eight men had died in the crash, the comingled remains of these men were given a group burial in December 1995.